ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 be used to indicate full checksum coverage (which is also the default).
 Only full coverage is guaranteed, any other requests are advisory.

-###Protocol Parameters

-###Path Selection Properties
+###Protocol Properties

-Path selection properties only apply to multi-path aware transports and influence which of the established paths to use for a specific content.
+\[NOTE: this will be mostly protocol specific stuff as urgent data for TCP - maybe also move Checksum here]

 ###Application Intents

-#### Size to be Sent / Received
+#### Size to be Received

-This Intent specifies what the application expects the size of a transfer to be.
+On a bi-directional connection, this Intent specifies what amount of data the application expects to receive in reply to the content sent.
 It is a numeric property and given in Bytes.
-This Intent can also apply to individual Content.

-#### Stream Bitrate Sent / Received
+#### Stream Bitrate Sent

-This Intent specifies what the application expects the bitrate of a transfer to be.
+This Intent specifies what bitrate the application wishes the content to be sent with.
+This is useful as input for any transport that does packet pacing.
 It is a numeric property and given in Bytes per second.

-#### Timeliness
+#### Stream Bitrate Received

-This Intent specifies what delay characteristcs the applications prefers.
-It provides hints for the transport system whether to optimize for low latency or other criteria.
-Note that setting this Intents does not imply any guarantees on whether an application's requirements can actually be satisfied.
-This Intent can also apply to individual Content.

-Stream:
-: Delay and packet delay variation should be kept as low as possible

-Interactive:
-: Delay should be kept as low as possible, but some variation is tolerable

-Transfer:
-: Delay and packet delay variation should be reasonable, but are not critical

-Background:
-: Delay and packet delay variation is no concern

-The default is "Transfer".
+On a bi-directional connection, this Intent specifies what bitrate the application expects to receive in reply to the content sent.
+It is a numeric property and given in Bytes per second.

 #### Cost Preferences